Ismail-Mohammed-Tayeb/emasteryacademy/README.md

-# emasteryacademy
+# Begginer Template
-E-MasteryAcademy Flutter Course
-This repo contains all the needed files to go along with the Flutter Course
+This is the beginner template that can be used to build projects.